Anna Caplan, Editor in Chief

 Marilyn holds a BFA from Washington University in St. Louis.
 Her grandchildren call her “Gaga,” and she loves to read and do art projects with them.

-Lisa Rosinsky, Fiction and Poetry Editor
+Lisa Rosinsky, editor and art director

 Lisa is a children's book editor, author, and poet with a passion for representing diverse, contemporary Jewish identities in her work.